 His father, Edward Gilbert Hester, was an engraver working in Chiswick, and there he taught his son the art of engraving.Robert often used abbreviations and pseudonyms to sign his work: W. Hester, Hester, WH.
 He exhibited at the Salon des Artiste Francais in Paris from 1905.

 Benezit Dictionary of British Graphic Artists and Illustrators.

 Medium engraving, framed

 Donor Mary Alice Hindle, 67 Laverton Road, Lytham St Annes

 Date donated 26 March 1956

-Mihali’s life was to lead from one of abject poverty to meteoric superstardom and his stunning works hang in many great museums.
-His most famous masterpiece is known collectively as The Christ Trilogy.
+Mihaly’s life was to lead from one of abject poverty to meteoric superstardom and his stunning works hang in many great museums.
+His most famous masterpiece is known collectively as The Christ Trilogy: Christ Before Pilate (1881), Golgotha (1884) and Ecce Homo (1896), the latter took 6 years to complete.
 The paintings “enthralled the public with their massive scale and psychological insight”.

 Throughout his life Munkacsy worked under enormous pressure which would appear to have taken its toll on his mental health.
 He died in a mental home in Bonn, Germany in 1900.